NEWS

 © GOOD Worldwide Inc. All Rights Reserved.

-Sweet dog figures out how to ride the bus solo to take herself to the park: 'Knows what she's doing'
+Sweet dog figures out how to ride the bus solo to take herself to the park

-The black Labrador-Mastiff mix would climb onto a city bus by herself and get down at the right stop.
+The Labrador-Mastiff mix would climb onto a city bus by herself and get off at the right stop.

-Sweet dog figures out how to ride the bus solo to take herself to the park: 'Knows what she's doing'
+Sweet dog figures out how to ride the bus solo to take herself to the park

 Cover Image Source: YouTube | ABC News

-At first, many people believed that the dog was lost.
-Local radio host Miles Montgomery of "KISW-FM" also wondered what the pooch's story was.
+At first, many assumed Eclipse was a lost dog.
+Local radio host Miles Montgomery of "KISW-FM" was one of the many Seattleites intrigued by her behavior.
 "It doesn't really appear to have an owner.
 The dog gets off at the dog park.
-I just look out the window and I'm like, 'did that just happen?'"
-Montgomery asked according to KOMO News.
-"She was most concerned about seeing out the window, and I couldn't figure out what that was.
+I just look out the window and I'm like, 'Did that just happen?'"
+Montgomery told KOMO News.
+He added, "She was most concerned about seeing out the window, and I couldn't figure out what that was.
 It was really just about seeing where her stop was."

 Eclipse soon became something of a celebrity and commuters would even recognize her in her signature red harness.
 "All the bus drivers know her.
 She sits here just like a person does," said commuter Tiona Rainwater.
 "She makes everybody happy.
 How could you not love this thing?"
 A spokesman for Metro Transit also appreciated a dog that appreciated public transportation.
 "She would be much safer in the world if she had her owner on a leash," he joked.